kukupii/kukupii/README.md

 - 👋 Hi, I’m @kukupii
-- 👀 I’m interested in britpop, hip-hop, computer games, and literature
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning web front-end tech.
 - 💞️ My university major is Chinese and English translation, and now I am learning web front-end development from scratch.
 - 📫 Welcome all of you to be friends with me:D